carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     Popochiu does not force a specific game structure on you.
 Of course it provides sensible defaults for the staples of the genre, but it gives you the tools to build the adventure **you** want to build.

+!!! tip
+    Despite what we just said Popochiu **does** provide a way to automatically hide a prop when it's collected.
+Populate the **Link to item** property in the inspector with the name of the inventory item that corresponds to that prop.
+When the item is added to the character's inventory, the engine will remove the corresponding prop from the stage for you.
+    Magic!

 !!! note
     See how the last two lines of the `_on_click()` function are not `await`-ed?
 The reason is that those functions are just changing the state of the game, without triggering animations, or dialogs.